polkadot-fellows/RFCs/text/1000-voting-while-delegating.md

 ### New Data & Runtime Logic

 The [Voting Enum](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/vote.rs#L225) is first collapsed, as there's no longer a distinction between the variants.
 Then a `(poll index -> retracted votes count)` data item would be added to the user's voting data stored in [VotingFor](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/lib.rs#L165).
-This would keep track of the per poll balance that has been clawed back from the user by their delegators.
+This would keep track of the per poll balance that has been clawed back from the user by those delegating to them.

-All changes to pallet conviction voting's STF would follow that simple change.
+All changes to pallet-conviction-voting's STF would follow that simple change.
 For example, when a user votes standard, the final amount added to the poll's tally will be `balance + (amount delegated to user - retracted votes)`.
 Then, if they are delegating, it will update their delegate's vote data with the newly retracted votes.

 The retracted amount is always the full delegated amount.
 For example, if Alice delegates 10 UNITS to Bob and then votes with 5 UNITS, the full 10 UNITS is still added as a clawback to Bob for that poll.
 This is both for simplicity and to ensure we don't make unnecessary assumptions about what Alice wants.

 Because you need to add the clawback, a delegator's vote can affect a delegate's voting data.
 If a delegator's vote or delegation makes the delegate's voting data exceed [MaxVotes](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/conviction-voting/src/vote.rs#L206-L216), the transaction will fail.
 In practice, this means this new system is somewhere between the old and the ideal.
 However, this will incentivize delegates to stay on top of voting data clearance.
-And with MaxVotes set to [512](https://github.com/polkadot-fellows/runtimes/blob/main/relay/polkadot/src/governance/mod.rs#L43) at our current referenda rates, it would be difficult to hit this limit.
+And given our current referenda rates and MaxVotes set to [512](https://github.com/polkadot-fellows/runtimes/blob/main/relay/polkadot/src/governance/mod.rs#L43), it would be difficult to hit this limit.

-A new error is to be introduced that signals MaxVotes was reached specifically for the delegate.
+A new error is to be introduced that signals MaxVotes was reached specifically for the delegate's voting data.

 ### Locked Balance